rsyslog/rsyslog/source/configuration/modules/mmjsonparse.rst

 and, if present, the JSON-encoded structured message content is parsed.
 The properties are then available as original message properties.

+As a convenience, mmjsonparse will produce a valid CEE/lumberjack log message if passed a message without the CCE cookie.
+A JSON structure will be created and the "msg" field will be the only field and it will contain the message.
+Note that in this case, mmjsonparse will nonetheless return that the JSON parsing has failed.

 The "CEE cookie" is the character squence "@cee:" which must prepend the actual JSON.
 Note that the JSON must be valid and MUST NOT be followed by any non-JSON message.
 If either of these conditions is not true,